CipherSechs/Crypto-SOS/README.md

 ## Usage
 ### Linux
-- Restart your computer, be sure that the USB drive is plugged in
+- Restart your computer, be sure that the USB drive is plugged in.
-- Depending on your motherboard BIOS, press one of the function keys to bypass boot priority in BIOS. eg. for ASUS motherboards the key is F8
+- Depending on your motherboard BIOS, press one of the function keys to bypass boot priority in BIOS. eg. for ASUS motherboards the key is F8.
 - Select the USB drive that has the .VTOY file installed on it.
-The Linux OS will automatically boot
+The Linux OS will automatically boot.

 ### Windows Hyper-V
-- Start Windows 'Hyper-V Manager'
+- Start Windows 'Hyper-V Manager'.
-- On the left pane, right click on your PC, click NEW > Virtual Machine
+- On the left pane, right click on your PC, click NEW > Virtual Machine.
 - Select defaults on the first 3 prompts.
-On ASSIGN MEMORY, specify at least 4096MB, click NEXT
+On ASSIGN MEMORY, specify at least 4096MB, click NEXT.
 - On CONNECT VIRTUAL HARD DISK, select USE AN EXISTING VIRTUAL HARD DISK.
 Locate and select the .VHD file on the USB drive
-- Click FINISH
+- Click FINISH.
-- On the MIDDLE PANE where it lists Virtual Machines; select the VM you just created, RIGHT CLICK > SETTINGS
+- On the MIDDLE PANE where it lists Virtual Machines; select the VM you just created, RIGHT CLICK > SETTINGS.
-- Go to MEMORY, and change RAM to 4096(minimum), click APPLY
+- Go to MEMORY, and change RAM to 4096(minimum), click APPLY.
-- Go to PROCESSOR, and change NUMBER OF VIRTUAL PROCESSORS to 3(minimum), click APPLY
+- Go to PROCESSOR, and change NUMBER OF VIRTUAL PROCESSORS to 3(minimum), click APPLY.
 - Scroll down to CHECKPOINTS.
 UNCHECK **Enable checkpoints** *If Enable checkpoints is tick, it won't allow changes on the image to be updated properly*
-- Right click on the VM you just created, and click CONNECT
+- Right click on the VM you just created, and click CONNECT.
-- Click START
+- Click START, the Linux OS should now start in a Virtual Machine
+*NOTE: You are unable to use the Trezor or Ledger hardware wallets through the VM*